itinance/redux-saga-rn-alert/README.md

 Other side-effects like `fork` or `spawn` aren't implemented yet.
 Feel free to contribute if you need it!

+# Changelog

+**V 1.2.6**

+Nested alerts will be prevented from now on, as soon as one re-enables them calling `preventNestedAlerts(false)`.

+Let's say in your code gets another alert() called while the first one is still open.
+This could result in unwanted and strage effects.
+Since 1.2.6 we will prevent that a subsequent call to alert() will be appear if another alert is still open.

 # Installation

 ```bash